 Whichever way you relax, Seattle has you covered.
-Enjoy the range of services at Massage Bar – anything from a quick foot massage to a longer full-back massage.
+Enjoy the range of services at Massage Bar – anything from a quick foot massage to a more extended full-back massage.
 If you’d prefer a manicure or pedicure, head to the Butter London Nail Spa for reasonably-priced services featuring this popular nail care line.
 Both locations are in Terminal C.

 7. Go sightseeing in Seattle

 If you’ve got at least 5 hours between flights, get out of the airport and head into Seattle.
-The Central Link train line connects the airport and downtown Seattle in about 30 minutes, and runs frequently throughout the day.
+The Central Link train line connects the airport and downtown Seattle in about 30 minutes and runs frequently throughout the day.
 Stop by the world-famous Pike Place Market and try your hand at catching some local fish.
-Or head to the trendy neighborhood of Capitol Hill for some independent shops and eateries.
+Or head to the trendy neighbourhood of Capitol Hill for some independent shops and eateries.

 8. Get Connected

 These are just a few things to do on a layover at Seattle Airport.
-Visit our Seattle Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Seattle Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.